pulumi/docs/content/blog/copilot-lessons/index.md

 **Generating Code:** One of the first queries logged was, 'I want a static website on AWS behind a CloudFront CDN.'
 Another was a Solutions Engineers, tasked with demonstrating Pulumi's CrossGuard policy engine to a prospect, asking Copilot to generate policy code.

-These early experiences showed the value of CoPilot.
+These early experiences showed the value of Copilot.
 But they also revealed the need for a systematic approach to handling diverse user queries.
 This led us to develop what we call skills.

 ## Skillful Slicing: Modular Mastery

 As Copilot grew, we broke it into smaller pieces we call skills.
 Each skill does one specific job.
-The Insights skill handles queries about resource usage and configuration ("How many S3 buckets do I have?"), the Cloud Skill interacts with the Pulumi Service API to manage infrastructure ("Create a new project."), the Code Skill generates Pulumi code snippets ("Write a Typescript program..."), and the Docs Skill retrieves information from Pulumi documentation ("How do I use [update plans](https://www.pulumi.com/docs/iac/concepts/update-plans/)?").
+The Insights skill handles queries about resource usage and configuration ("How many S3 buckets do I have?"), the Cloud Skill interacts with the Pulumi Service API to manage infrastructure ("Show me my stacks."), the Code Skill generates Pulumi code snippets ("Write a Typescript program..."), and the Docs Skill retrieves information from Pulumi documentation ("How do I use [update plans](https://www.pulumi.com/docs/iac/concepts/update-plans/)?").

 When you ask Copilot something, it figures out what you need and picks the right skill for the job – like a manager deciding which expert to send your question to.
 This function-calling approach, orchestrated by a component we call the "outer loop," allows Copilot to access and process information beyond its internal knowledge base.